Call us

 All Wheelhome campers are thoughtfully designed to provide, amongst many other features, sufficient room to access the fridge, and use a Porta Potti at all times, including when the beds are made up, unlike most other makes!

-Yes, although we recommend explaining to campsite warden that it only charges through a 3-pin plug in the ‘van drawing 8amps and typically, will consume a similar amount as a larger caravan/motorhome running their water/room heater, fridge, T.V. etc. Indeed, most over-night charging will just be a top-up to replace that day’s local running around mileage of 50-60 miles, circa 15-20 kWh.
-This is made possible because Vikenze III cooking etc runs from it’s own onboard power supply – so does not need the campsite supply.
+Yes, although we recommend explaining to the campsite operator that it only charges through a 3-pin plug in the ‘van drawing 8amps and typically, will consume a similar amount as a larger caravan/motorhome running their water/room heater, fridge, T.V. etc.

 Download the brilliant APP called Zapmap onto your computer/tablet and smart phone.
 When you open Zapmap it automatically zooms in to your current location.
 You then zoom out until public charge points are displayed.
 Zapmap shows loads of useful information including what the cost per unit is (kWh), and the majority of charge points show if they are currently occupied or available.